-I got so lost in the deep dark abyss that is Susan Barclay-Nicols blog “Point of Interest” before the technical drama of the past week and decided we needed to order in some cucumber extracts.
+I got so lost in the deep dark abyss that is the internet of the DIY world before the technical drama of the past week and decided we needed to order in some cucumber extracts.
 And we needed not just one, but two different types of cucumber extracts.
 And we needed more hydrolised oat peptides, and green tea, and grapefruit, and papaya, and comfrey, and liquorice extract and about five or six other extracts too.
 I just really wanted to stock up the fridge with all the winter scrubs, exotic oils, luxury waxes and extracts till the door wouldn’t close.

 YAY!
 I think I might finally have enough to play with!

 My DIY addiction runs very deep.The Cucumber Mint Toner came about because I needed a new toner and I wanted to see how my skin would take to a different style of toner after all these years.
 I’ve been using the Bee Happy Toner for so many years hardly changing the recipe since I created it, and since I’m not getting any younger, I should try something new!
 And to see how my skin likes cucumber products.
 Because everyone around here goes on and on about cucumber products, I wanted to see what all the hype is about.